 How To Get Finance for Small Business in India

 The first requirement for starting a small business in India or anywhere on Planet Earth is the capital.
-Earlier, most entrepreneurs funded business ventures with their savings or borrowed money from relatives and friends.
+Earlier, most entrepreneurs funded business ventures with savings or borrowed money from relatives and friends.
 A few availed bank loans, where possible.

 Funding Options to start a startup in India-

-- Crowd Funding: Till a few years ago, Crowd Funding was unheard in India.
+Crowd Funding: Till a few years ago, Crowd Funding was unheard of in India.
 Now, there are many good crowdfunding platforms based in India and abroad.
 All you need to do is join one and propose your business idea.
-They will collect money from members of public on your behalf to set up a business.
+They will collect money from public members on your behalf to set up a business.

-- Self Help Groups: Nowadays, Self Help Groups or SHGs also lend money to start a small business.
-Generally, business loans from SHGs are available to people of a specific community or in a particular geographic location.
+Self Help Groups: Nowadays, Self Help Groups or SHGs also lend money to start a small business.
+Generally, business loans from SHGs are available to people of a specific community or a particular geographic location.